pingcap/talent-plan/rust/notes.md

   - removed goal of teaching how to find information on your own about rust
     - it's now an implicit goal
 - be clearer about crate deps
-- consistent formatting for crate names (code or not?)
+- consistent formatting for crate names (code or not?) (no)
 - do better at identifing and explaining the individual problems being solved
 - add tips for finding documentation and crates
 - mention mdbook when first linking to a book
+- rustup doc and cargo doc and where both draw their content from
+- make project contents more consistent
+  - projects contain sections that are unrelated to the main subject
+- change project.md to description.md, to get rid of the path stuttering
+- replace wikipedia, docs.rs, official rust, readings with blog posts, papers and other more specific, harder to find resources
+- create place to submit solutions
+- compare criterion to bench

 # Future projects